tari/taricorp.net/content/posts/2022/timelapser/index.md

 ---

-Because I was using a Raspberry Pi 2 ... video encode performance was important: I didn't want to spend more storage on video than was necessary, but the relatively slow processor in the Pi implies that a sophisticated video codec may not be usable.

-Some versions of the Raspberry Pi support hardware-accelerated H.264 encoding, but I didn't try to make that work.

 The basic use of ffmpeg for this application uses a V4L2 device as input (the webcam) and outputs at a very low framerate to `timelapse.mp4`:

 ```